Grangou-deVernon/Sega-Saturn-50-60Hz-switchless/README.md

 - Long press on reset (≥ 2s): toggle 50Hz/60Hz on release without resetting the console.
 - LED signalling: one LED stays ON in 60Hz and BLINKS (2×/s) in 50Hz.
 Use one of the console "power" LEDs for mode signalling; both LEDs must be handled as described below.

-Wiring and photo references (order: PIC installation first)
+Wiring and photo references
-- Image 3: This photo shows the PIC installed.
+- Chip install.jpg: This photo shows the PIC installed.
 In this setup:
   - PIC pin 1 is connected to 5V and PIC pin 8 is connected to GND; both are tied to the capacitor CE42 on the board.
   - PIC pin 5 is connected to pin 79 of IC14 (signal injection point for 50/60Hz).
   - BEFORE connecting the PIC to pin 79 of IC14, you MUST disconnect pin 79 from the motherboard: carefully lift the IC14 pin 79 from its pad (use a very thin blade like an X‑Acto and a soldering iron) so the PIC drives the signal alone.
 This step requires a steady hand and proper ESD/soldering precautions.

-- Image 1: This photo shows the reset wire that must be CUT so you can insert the PIC lines for pin 6 and pin 7.
+- Reset.jpg: This photo shows the reset wire that must be CUT so you can insert the PIC lines for pin 6 and pin 7.
 The wires you add use two distinct colours to make wiring clear — follow the colour code you used (the photo shows which colour goes where).
 You will connect the two reset wire ends to the PIC so the PIC can detect presses and generate/reset signals on its GP0/GPIO pins (see firmware pin mapping).
-- Image 2: This photo shows the LED modification.
+- LED.jpg: This photo shows the LED modification.
 The wire coming from the PIC pin 3 is routed to the original LED.
 You must add a 220 Ω resistor in series with the original LED as shown.
 IMPORTANT: you must cut the PCB trace that connects the two power LEDs on the console so they are independent before wiring the PIC LED output.
 This prevents the LEDs from interfering with each other when the PIC drives one LED to indicate mode.

 Hardware summary (wires)
 - 5V (Vcc) — PIC pin 1